Unfortunately Trump is winning online and this will be very bad news for for the climate and for the environment in general.

 Another factor.
 It looks to me like Trump will not be able to add any more voters to his base than he already has; his base has been stuck at 41% for the last two years.
 It doesn’t look to me that Trump will be able to expand his base enough to win the election.
 It looks like he has already got everyone he can get.
 And with only 41% of the total vote, he just doesn’t have enough.
 Maybe.

 Hopefully, all of this will enable the Democrats to win the 2020 election.
 If they don’t, I’m afraid our country may be in for extremely serious problems in the future.

-There is much more scary detail on how the Republics are ahead in the digitally in the full article.
-If you want to read it in detail, a link to the entire article follows.
+There is much more scary detail on how the Republics are ahead digitally in the full article.
+A link to the entire article follows.